jaantollander/masters-thesis/content/21_puhti.md

 *Compute* | `r{13-18}g{01-08}`

 : \label{tab:node-names}
-Names of service and compute nodes in Puhti which have Lustre Jobstats enabled.
+Names of service and compute nodes in Puhti that have Lustre Jobstats enabled.
 For example, `puhti-login11` is a name of one of the login nodes or `r01c21` is a name of one of the compute nodes.